section

 I like small, serious teams, strong products, readable systems, and environments where maintenance is treated as care.
 I care about architecture because it changes what people can sustain, inherit, extend, and teach, and because site stability, naming, and structure are never merely cosmetic.

 I care about the marketplace being more socially acceptable and less ratchet.
-I want better pricing language, better public proof, and better engineering surfaces around creative work so people do not have to choose between dignity and legibility.
+I want pricing language that treats budgets as rhythmic allocations (13-step discipline, cauldron-visible numbers), better public proof, and better engineering surfaces around creative work so people do not have to choose between dignity and legibility.

 Professional direction